 Export – Exports frequency tables as Excel files or as web pages in HTML format.
 Exports charts as image files in PNG or SVG format or in EMF format (Windows only).

 MAXQDA will treat the following as missing variable values:

 - For numerical and text variables, values set as “Missing values” in the “List of Variables” will be treated as missing.

 - For text variables, blank fields will also be treated as missing.

-When evaluating numerical variables the Descriptive statistics symbol is appears in the top toolbar.
-Clicking on the icon produces an output of the usual parameters such including mean value and variance.
+When evaluating numerical variables, the Descriptive statistics symbol is appears in the top toolbar.
+Clicking on the icon produces an output of the usual parameters such as including mean value and variance.